 Introduction to DevSecOps

-Ask any cyber security expert about the current threat landscape and you will find a similar statement in their answers i.e. number of threats have increased exponentially.
+Ask any cybersecurity expert about the current threat landscape and you will find a similar statement in their answers i.e. number of threats has increased exponentially.
 It is expected that by 2021, cybercrime damages will cost $6 trillion.
 Along similar lines, the Ponemon Institute has found the average cost of a data breach to companies worldwide is $3.86 million while in the case of US-based companies, this figure stands at $7.91 million.
 Even worse, it takes an average of 196 days for a company to identify a data breach.

 The digital medium is preferred for almost everything.
 This creates a juxtaposition between cybersecurity and the high-speed development process required by today’s extremely competitive marketplace.
 On one hand, security and privacy are often considered as after-developmental activities or even worse – ignored altogether.
-For example, TalkTalk was fined a total of £400,000 after an attacker stole personal data of more than 150,000 customers.
+For example, TalkTalk was fined a total of £400,000 after an attacker stole the personal data of more than 150,000 customers.
 On the other hand, the software development mechanism of a business must be agile and innovative in order to survive.

 Obviously, decision-makers need to understand that when an organization suffers a data breach, the losses incurred are not limited only to their damages include data theft, reputational loss, legal fees, exposing IPR/confidential data and trade secrets plus incurring regulatory fines, etc. Their customers are damaged while the attackers violate their privacy, carry out targeted phishing attacks, and identity theft among many other cybercrimes.